 The selection option at the top of the Panel allows you to specify which subset of Bones you actually want to Lock/Unlock.

 : Same Group relates to the Pose Bone groups which you can find in the Rig Data Properties window (on the right side of the Blender screen)

 SL Bone Rot: By default the (blue) SL Deform bones follow strictly the (green) Animation bones when posing the skeleton.
 While the deform bones themself can not be posed.
-However when you are weight painting, then you often want to check your work by posing the deform bones as well.
+However when you are weight painting, then you often want to check your work by also posing the deform bones.
 Here you can Unlock the Deform Bones from the Animation Bones.

 Anim Bone Trans: By default the (green) Animation Skeleton ensures the integrity of the Rig, that is: Bones are connected and do not move independently.
-However in some cases especially when it comes to Facial animation, you want to be able to move the animation bones (Translation).
-Here you can Unlock the Animation Bones so that they can be moved freely.
+However in some cases especially when it comes to Facial animation, you also want to move the animation bones (Translation).
+Here you can Unlock the Animation Bones so that you can move them freely.

-Vol Bone Trans: By default the (Orange) Volume Bones are tightly clamped to their parent bones and should not be animated.
+Vol Bone Trans: By default the (Orange) Volume Bones are tightly clamped to their parent bones and you can not animate them.
 However sometimes (for non human characters) you want to displace the Volume Bones to better match your character.
-Here you can Unlock the Volume bones from their parent bones so they can be freely moved and animated.
+Here you can Unlock the Volume bones from their parent bones.
+Only then you can animate them like the green animation bones.